Saturday, September 2nd, 2017 10am to 6pm

 SHUTTLE BUS PARKING

-Photos of 2012 and Arden Fairs
+Photos of past Arden Fairs

 Click here: http://ardenclub.org/about/arden-fair-photos/

-THE ARDEN FAIR
+MORE ABOUT THE ARDEN FAIR

 Every year, the Arden Fair and Antiques Market is held the Saturday of Labor Day Weekend.
 The Fair features children’s games and rides, handmade crafts by over 100 vendors (many of whom are local), an Antiques Market, used books (inside Gild Hall), plants, live music in the Shady Grove, delicioius food and drink, an art exhibit, and more.
 Admission and shuttle buses are free!